|© UNICEF Jordan/2012/Bruere|

 |Amjad, 8, attends psychosocial activities and remedial education classes run by UNICEF partner Noor al-Hussein Foundation (NHF) in Jordan.
 The activities include group counselling, educational games, crafts and drawing.|

 By Wendy Bruere

-*Names have been changed to protect the children’s and parent’s identities.
+*Names have been changes to protect the interviewees.